essaadiawanaim/Online-Payments-Fraud-Detection-/README.md

 # detection of fraud in online transactions
 #### Fraud Detection using Machine Learning

 This project applies various Machine Learning (ML) techniques to detect fraud in online payment transactions.
-The models implemented include Logistic Regression, Random Forest, and XGBoost.
+The models implemented include `Logistic Regression`, `Random Forest`, and `XGBoost`.
 The dataset is highly imbalanced, and techniques like SMOTE and undersampling were used to handle this imbalance.

 ## Key Features:
 - **Data Preprocessing:** Handled missing values, categorical encoding, and applied feature scaling using RobustScaler.